 I’m a sucker for a book with a happy ending.
 I prefer it when things work out the way they’re supposed to, and by “supposed to,” I mean the main character gets their heart’s desire, and any and all problems are tidily resolved.
 Perfect happiness and a perfect life that lasts forever after the last page is turned.

 I know it’s not reality: I don’t care.
 I like the way I feel when everything turns out all right for the imaginary people I’m invested in.

 I read books all the time, both fiction and non.
 I enjoy the latter well enough: learning new things is a thrill – pineapples are berries – but when I’m down, I want to escape.
 I want the warm fuzzies you don’t get when reading about generals and war.
 I don’t need real-world endings in my escapism, thank you very much.

 And they lived happily ever after until Sabrina found out Steve had lied about the state of his finances and Steve found out Sabrina spent two hours every day on a “maintenance” beauty routine that cost four-hundred dollars every month which is when the daily bickering started.

 The books I read range from one-hour series romances to multi-hour, complicated efforts but they all have satisfying resolutions in common.
 I read other works of fiction but generally prefer my choices over the “should” books that are doing the rounds.

 I keep many of the books I read.
-I like libraries but owning the stories I love feels important to me; books are not on the list when I Marie Kondo my house.
+I like libraries but owning the stories I love feels vital to me; books are not on the list when I Marie Kondo my house.
 I like to revisit them, some a multiplicity of times.
 They’re old friends.
-I don’t need to reread the whole thing, just the chapters leading up to the happy dénouement.
+I don’t need to reread the whole thing, just the chapters leading to the happy dénouement.